 Ziti with Sausage Lemon and Sage explodes with earthy, vibrant flavor, and is equally wonderful with or without the sausage.
+This is easy comfort food the whole family loves!

 Writing the title for a recipe can be a little bit like making a speech at the Oscars….you want to fit everybody in but sometimes it’s impossible… in this case, beautiful crunchy toasted walnuts, a whole cup of them, didn’t get a mention, but don’t count them out, they add so much to this happy, yummy family style pasta.
 It won’t win any awards for its looks, but nobody will care.
 Think hot spicy chunks of Italian sausage, tons of fresh sage sizzled up in some browned butter, fresh lemon juice, cream, Asiago cheese, those walnuts, and copious amounts of parsley…oh, and ziti.
 Now if you can resist that you’re not human.